 The Central Station area

-The construction of the new Hising Bridge is in full swing!
+The construction of the new bridge Hisingsbron is in full swing!
 It will replace the old bridge Göta Älvbron and will be completed by 2021, forming a link between people and neighbourhoods, as well as a landmark for Gothenburg.
 The Hising Bridge will be a steel lift bridge stretching from the Central Station Area to Ringön/Frihamnen on Hisingen.

 Gothenburg before and after